 Our ability to maintain and increase profitability also depends on our ability to effectively control our costs and expenses.
 A significant component of our cost of revenues is compensation to our teachers.
 We offer competitive remunerations to our teachers in order to attract and retain top teaching talent.
-Fees and performance-linked bonuses to our teachers accounted for approximately 25%, 23% and 24% of our net revenues for the fiscal years ended February 28, 2010, February 28, 2011 and February 29, 2012, respectively.
-Another important component of our cost of revenues is rental expenses for our learning and service centers, which has ranged from approximately 14% to 15% of our net revenues in each of the three most recent fiscal years.
-For the fiscal years ended February 28, 2011 and February 29, 2012, we incurred share-based compensation expenses representing approximately 4.8% and 4.5%, respectively, of our net revenues, and we expect to continue to incur share-based compensation expenses in the future.
+Fees and performance-linked bonuses to our teachers accounted for approximately 24%, 23% and 21% of our net revenues for the fiscal years ended February 29, 2012, February 28, 2013 and February 28, 2014, respectively.
+Another important component of our cost of revenues is rental expenses for our learning and service centers, which accounted for approximately 14.7%.
+14.9% and 14.1% of our net revenues for the fiscal years ended February 29, 2012, February 28, 2013 and February 28, 2014, respectively.
+For the fiscal years ended February 29, 2012, February 28, 2013 and February 28, 2014, we incurred share-based compensation expenses representing approximately 4.5%, 3.7% and 2.7%, respectively, of our net revenues, and we expect to continue to incur share-based compensation expenses in the future.

-Our cost of revenues as a percentage of our total net revenues was 54.0%, 50.8% and 53.8% for the fiscal years ended February 28, 2010, February 28, 2011 and February 29, 2012, respectively.
-The decrease in our cost of revenues as a percentage of our total net revenues from fiscal year 2010 to fiscal year 2011 was largely a result of the increase in both hourly rate and the number of hours per class for many of our courses, which resulted in a higher revenue growth than the growth in compensation to our teachers, rental expenses and compensation to personnel providing educational service support.
-The increase in our cost of revenues as a percentage of our total net revenues from fiscal year 2011 to fiscal year 2012 was largely a result of the expansion of our physical network of learning centers and service centers and corresponding increase in teacher, staff, rental and other related costs incurred as part of the expansion of our business.
+Our cost of revenues as a percentage of our total net revenues was 53.8%, 51.2% and 48.3% for the fiscal years ended February 29, 2012, February 28, 2013, and February 28, 2014 respectively.
+The decrease in our cost of revenues as a percentage of our total net revenues from fiscal year 2012 to fiscal year 2013 was largely a result of our further effort to improve teacher and facility utilization while raising hourly rate for many of our courses, as well as continuing tight control of other costs in fiscal year 2013.
+The decrease in our cost of revenues as a percentage of our total net revenues from fiscal year 2013 to fiscal year 2014 was largely a result of continuous improvements in our teacher and facility utilization while raising hourly rate of a portion of our small-class offerings.

 Our operating expenses include two key components, selling and marketing expenses and general and administrative expenses.
-Our total operating expenses as a percentage of our total net revenues was 23.7%, 26.2% and 34.4% for the fiscal years ended February 28, 2010, February 28, 2011 and February 29, 2012, respectively.
+Our total operating expenses as a percentage of our total net revenues was 34.4%, 35.1% and 33.8% for the fiscal years ended February 29, 2012, February 28, 2013 and February 28, 2014, respectively.
 Our selling and marketing expenses and our general and administrative expenses each grew over this time period.
-Our selling and marketing expenses grew primarily due to increases in our selling and marketing personnel and respective wage increases, share based compensation, office rental expenses, advertising expenses and office supplies.
-Our general and administrative expenses grew primarily due to increases in our general and administrative personnel, an increase in the average salaries and benefits provided to our general and administrative staff, share-based compensation, rental expenses and expenses in connection with being a public company.
-The growth of our selling and marketing expenses and our general administrative expenses during the past few years has also been a result of the expansion of our physical network of learning centers and service centers.
+Our selling and marketing expenses grew primarily due to an increase in the number of our sales and marketing personnel and their respective salaries to support a greater number of program and service offerings.
+Our general and administrative expenses grew primarily due to increases in the number of our general and administrative personnel, an increase in the average salaries and benefits provided to our general and administrative staff, an increase in fees paid to our professional advisors and service providers, share-based compensation, office expenses, and depreciation expenses for the office space purchased by us in Beijing, which commenced in the fourth quarter of fiscal year 2013.
+The growth of our selling and marketing expenses and our general administrative expenses has also been a result of the expansion of our learning centers and service centers capacity over the past few years.
 Going forward, we expect that our total costs and expenses will continue to increase due to the expansion of our services and operations, as well as costs and ongoing expenses associated with being a public company; however, such increase is likely to be partially offset by our increasing economies of scale and improved operating efficiency.